 - Seasonal lodging facilities begin opening late April or early May, with some offering springtime discounts.

 - The Alpine Loop, with Cinnamon and Engineer passes, typically opens at the beginning of June.

-- The majority of visitors begin arriving in July, meaning minimal spring traffic on roads, trails, and at fishing and recreational spots.
+- The majority of visitors begin arriving in July, which means minimal spring traffic on roads, trails, and at fishing and recreational spots.

-- Great recreational opportunities include ice-out fishing, great kayak and rafting water levels, high elevation ski or foot trekking, bird and wildlife watching, historical tours, races and festivals.
+- Great recreational opportunities include ice-out fishing, kayak and rafting, high elevation ski or foot trekking, bird and wildlife watching, historical tours, races, and festivals.

-- Great photo opportunities include unique waterfalls, an impressive and massive snowplow-created snow wall on Engineer Pass, and newborn wildlife with their moms and at play.
+- Great photo opportunities include unique waterfalls, an impressive and massive snowplow-created snow wall on Engineer Pass, and newborn wildlife at play.

-Access updated and detailed event information in event calendar.
+Cech out detailed event information in our event calendar.